 Many CD brands are available.
 Most have either concrete dissolver or mortar remover in their names.
 The original is called speedy clean concrete dissolver.

-Get a feel for holding containers when you're in a home improvement stores or at a masonry supply dealers.
+Get a feel for holding containers when you're in a home improvement store or at a masonry supply dealer.
 Find out if you're getting a concentrate that you must dilute yourself or a ready-to-go product.

 Do you prefer a colorful or clear liquid?

 That depends.
 The larger the area is, the more solution you'll need.
 A spray makes it easy to use.
 If you have a big expanse to cover you might want to apply with a brush and the solution in a bucket.